 ---|---|

-Vinci | Installs and maintains lighting networks Integrates smart lighting solutions from its partners |
+Vinci | Installs and maintains lighting networks Integrates smart solutions from partners |

-Eiffage | Installs and maintains lighting networks Integrates smart lighting solutions from its partners Has its own brand for deploying smart city solutions, Expercité |
+Eiffage | Installs and maintains lighting networks Integrates smart technologies from its partners Has its own brand for deploying smart city solutions, Expercité |

-Through sensor-based technologies, IoT networks and energy-saving solutions, smart lighting is emerging as a key component of smart cities.
+Through sensor-based technologies, IoT networks and energy-saving solutions, this smart technology is emerging as a key component of smart cities.
 Successful projects such as those in Los Angeles, Canberra and Jaipur illustrate the significant benefits of these technologies, although challenges remain.
 With the right investment and effective management, smart lighting promises to transform our urban environments over the long term.